|

 is very real, and anyone dismissing it as outdated

-and "pre-enlightened" is not just sadly but
+is not just sadly but very dangerously mistaken.

-very dangerously mistaken.
-As we see in the
+As we see in the citation above, the Church

-to distinguish between psychological abnormalities
+is extremely careful to distinguish between

-amenable to medical science, and the phenomena
+psychological abnormalities amenable to medical

-of demonic possession and demonic
+science, and the phenomena of demonic possession

-obsession (yes, there is more than
+and demonic obsession (yes, there is

-personal nature exists and constantly strives
+and personal nature — exists and constantly

-not simply to perpetuate itself, but to metastasize
+strives not simply to perpetuate itself, but

-to anything and everything to which it remotely
+to metastasize to anything and everything to

-tangent either through its own native efforts
+its own native efforts or through the folly

-or through the folly or effrontery of men.
+or effrontery of men.
+It seeks, above

-It seeks, above all else, the ultimate trespass:
+all else, the ultimate trespass: upon the

 Literally in the Face of Evil